NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Reducing content size

-Now, we will look at techniques to reduce the size of webpages and their sub-resources.
+Now, we will look at techniques that reduce the size of webpages and their sub-resources.
 This helps reduce network traffic and the amount of data that the client has to process.

 #### Image optimization